archql/NodeJS-React-Tetris-Service/README.md

 # NodeJS + React "Tetris" Service

 This is my university project dedicated to design of a tetris game as a next step to my [TetrisWin](https://github.com/archql/TetrisWin) project, developed entirely in FASM assembly language.
+This is also my bachelor's thesis project.

 It provides a web-service with simple messenger and extended original Tetris gameplay functionality.